Info on Online Colleges in Maryland

 Online colleges in Maryland can also give students valuable experience with various technologies that may help them in the professional world.
 Many online programs utilize Web-based message boards, video conferencing and live chat, all of which are becoming increasingly popular among businesses and industries with a global presence.

-Trends in Online Education: Public and Private Online Schools in Maryland
+Trends in Online Higher Education: Public and Private Online Schools in Maryland (MD)

 There are numerous online degrees available in Maryland from both public and private schools.
 MarylandOnline is a consortium of universities and community colleges from across the state that’s committed to offering online opportunities for Maryland students.
 The site offers resources for both educators and students, including information on transfer credits, financial aid, online tutoring, library services and more.